GabrielaDelgado/VBA_challenge/README.md

 TA Sam Espe for including a README file sample to have an idea of to write mine Tutor SImon Rennocks for answering my questions about the challenge so I try to correct my mistakes about how to approach the challenge
-EdX for providing me sample material that I could use as a guide for my coe
+EdX for providing me sample material that I could use as a guide for my coe Select multiple worksheets code and range to max values was gathered from EverydayVBA YouTube videos